Sinbad of the Seven Seas: Production

 Sinbad of the Seven Seas claims to be based on Edgar Allan Poe's story "The Thousand-and-Second Tale of Scheherazade," though no similarity can be found between its plot and the story.
 It borrows some elements and characters from the 1940 version of The Thief of Bagdad.
 The film was made with a largely Italian cast and crew.
-Like most Italian movies, it was filmed on location without sound equipment and all dialogue and sound effects were dubbed later.
+Like most Italian movies of the era, it was filmed on location without sound equipment and all dialogue and sound effects were dubbed later.

 Screenwriter Luigi Cozzi was originally going to direct the film back in 1986 but he was replaced at the last minute by the producers with Enzo G. Castellari.
 Castellari changed Cozzi's script drastically and several million dollars later, wound up submitting three hours of non-releasable footage to the producer, who shelved the whole project.
 In 1989, Cozzi was hired back to try to fix up the picture via re-editing and shooting additional scenes, the producer spending an additional half million dollars finishing it.